 Who created the AIP Diet?

-The AIP diet dates back about 20 years to the work of Loren Cordain, Robb Wolf and others.
-Research and discovery has continued by medical professionals as well as everyday people searching for their own answers to feeling better, including Sarah Ballantyne, Mickey Trescott, Angie Alt (7).
+Research and discovery have continued by medical professionals as well as everyday people searching for their own answers to feeling better, including Sarah Ballantyne, Mickey Trescott, Angie Alt (7).

 Does research support an AIP diet?